devendranaga/devendranaga.github.io/_posts/2025-08-25-Needham-Schroeder-Implementation.markdown

 A full fledged implementation of the protocol can be done with a proper statemachine with the assumptions of few preconditions.

-Well there are little usecases for this protocol, there is not a big need of CAs in a small scale systems with untrusted devices.
-Examples: Automotive distributed networks.
+The primary usecase of this protocol is for key distribution using public key.
+Though the more advanced protocols are available now, such as TLS, DTLS, this protocol solves a basic need of secure key distribution.

 The protocol details are as follows: